 A line from the previously mentioned song “Harper Valley PTA.”

 She seems to fall short on the eye count.
 Unless they’re compound eyes, but that seems to create a whole conundrum. –Then they’d be bee women, though. –Certainly a “B” film. –More like a T&A film. –Terrible and awful? –You betcha.

 See above note on Invasion of the Bee Girls.

 “Homina, homina, homina” was what Ralph Kramden (played by Jackie Gleason) would stammer whenever caught in a piece of mischief on the classic TV sitcom The Honeymooners.

 David Crosby, Jerry Garcia ...

-David Crosby is a founding member of Crosby, Stills & Nash and one of the most influential folk-rock musicians of the 20th century.
+David Crosby (1941-2023) was a founding member of Crosby, Stills & Nash and one of the most influential folk-rock musicians of the 20th century.
 Jerry Garcia (1942-1995) was the lead singer of the aforementioned Grateful Dead.

 [Imitating Lena Hyena.]
 It’s a man!

 In the 1988 film Who Framed Roger Rabbit, when private investigator Eddie Valiant was trapped in the animated ToonTown, he mistook Lena Hyena for Jessica Rabbit.
 When she turned and saw Valiant, she excitedly screamed this line and chased him.

 David McCallum (1933-2023) was a Scottish actor best known for playing Russian agent Illya Kuryakin on the 1960s television spy series The Man from U.N.C.L.E.
 He can also be seen in Show 324, Master Ninja II.